Bishop Noll junior duo overwhelms Lake Station

 “I just felt so in the zone.
 I felt ready for anything,” Fuentes said.
 “I basically felt like I could do anything in that moment and stop anybody on the court.”

-Fuentes ended her stellar night by tying her career high with 25 points and guided Bishop Noll to a 93-68 victory.
-The junior said she looked forward to facing Lake Station because the Eagles beat the Warriors on Dec.
+Fuentes ended her stellar night by tying her career high with 25 points and guided the Warriors to a 93-68 victory.
+The junior said she looked forward to facing the Eagles because Lake Station beat Bishop Noll on Dec.
 20 and won the Greater South Shore Conference title.

-With a chance at revenge, Fuentes said she watched film on Lake Station nonstop, and she encouraged her teammates to do the same.
+With a chance at revenge, Fuentes said she watched film on the Eagles nonstop, and she encouraged her teammates to do the same.

-Fuentes’ message didn’t fall on deaf ears, and Blakely made sure to do her part, too.
-She came alive in the third quarter with several steals and 16 points in the period.
-She ended the game with a team-high 29 points and also got her teammates involved with six assists.
+Fuentes’ message wasn't overlooked, and Blakely made sure to do her part.
+Following a quiet first half, she came alive in the third quarter with several steals and 16 points in the period.
+The junior went on to score a team-high 29 points and also got her teammates involved with six assists.

 Blakely’s most impressive pass came on a fast break in the fourth quarter.